-IRD’s connections within and among other CCRP regions and projects (including the principal investigator’s connections), as well as strong linkages with global and regional agroecological efforts, help to facilitate wider learning around agroecological pest management.
+IRD’s connections within and among other CCRP regions and projects (including the principal investigator’s connections), as well as strong linkages with global and regional agroecological efforts, help facilitate wider learning around agroecological pest management.

 Outputs and Outcomes:

-This project will add to the agroecological evidence base of how to approach pests based on collective action.
+The project will add to the agroecological evidence base of how to approach pests based on collective action.
 The project team will use innovative methods to advance the ability to learn and affect complex systems.

 Individual farmers will increase their knowledge about beneficial and detrimental insects.
 This knowledge will contribute to their ability to innovate and adapt through social learning as well as supply access to economic and ecological models that can guide their decision-making.